 If you’re a member of an industry community or attend events with peers and competitors, ask their opinions on the type of auto dialer they’re using.

-Likewise, when talking to vendors about their dialer software, check for case studies of businesses like yours.
+Likewise, when discussing dialer software with vendors, inquire about case study videos from businesses similar to yours.
 If you can’t find one, ask for a reference client.

-In most scenarios, vendors will be happy to connect you with an existing customer so they can push the deal forward.
+In most scenarios, vendors will be happy to connect you with an existing customer, allowing them to move the deal forward.

 📊 Try free trials or demos

-Trying an auto dialer out for size is a must.
-Nearly every vendor will offer a proof of concept, or, at the very least, they should offer a transparent sales demo.
+Trying out an auto dialer is a must.
+Nearly every vendor will offer a proof of concept, or, at the very least, a transparent sales demo.
 If not, it’s not advisable to make a purchase.

-Unlike some SaaS technologies, it’s unlikely you’ll need to provide card details to get set up with a trial.
-You can fly through functionality testing and arrive at your final few vendors to pick from.
+Unlike some SaaS technologies, it’s unlikely that you’ll need to provide card details to set up a trial.
+You can quickly complete functionality testing and narrow down your final selection to a few vendors.

 ✅ Choose a reputable vendor